 Colon v.
-Thorn Americas, Inc. The plaintiff field this putative class action in November 1997 in New York state court.
+Thorn Americas, Inc. The plaintiff filed this putative class action in November 1997 in New York state court.
 This matter was assumed by us in connection with the Thorn Americas acquisition in 1998.
 The plaintiff acknowledges that rent-to-own transactions in New York are subject to the provisions of New York's Rental Purchase Statute but contends the Rental Purchase Statute does not provide us immunity from suit for other statutory violations.
 The plaintiff alleges we have a duty to disclose effective interest under New York consumer protection laws, and seeks damages and injunctive relief for failure to do so.
 This suit also alleges violations relating to excessive and unconscionable pricing, late fees, harassment, undisclosed charges, and the ease of use and accuracy of payment records.
 In the prayer for relief, the plaintiff requests class certification, injunctive relief requiring us to cease certain marketing practices and price our rental purchase contracts in certain ways, unspecified compensatory and punitive damages, rescission of the class members contracts, an order placing in trust all monies received by us in connection with the rental of merchandise during the class period, treble damages, attorney's fees, filing fees and costs of suit, pre- and post-judgment interest, and any further relief granted by the court.
 The plaintiff has not alleged a specific monetary amount with respect to the request for damages.

 The proposed class includes all New York residents who were party to our rent-to-own contracts from November 26, 1994.
 In November 2000, following interlocutory appeal by both parties from the denial of cross-motions for summary judgment, we obtained a favorable ruling from the Appellate Division of the State of New York, dismissing the plaintiff's claims based on the alleged failure to disclose an effective interest rate.
 The plaintiff's other claims were not dismissed.
 The plaintiff moved to certify a state-wide class in December 2000.
 The plaintiff's class certification motion was heard by the court on November 7, 2001 and, on September 12, 2002, the court issued an opinion denying in part and granting in part the plaintiff's requested certification.
 The opinion grants certification as to all of the plaintiff's claims except the plaintiff's pricing claims pursuant to the Rental Purchase Statute, as to which certification was denied.
-The parties have differing views as to the effect of the court's opinion, and accordingly, the court on March 27, 2003, and on May 30, 2003, the court held a hearing regarding such orders.
+The parties have differing views as to the effect of the court's opinion, and accordingly, the court granted the parties permission to submit competing orders as to the effect of the opinion on the plaintiff's specific claims.
+Both proposed orders were submitted to the court on March 27, 2003, and on May 30, 2003, the court held a hearing regarding such orders.
 No clarifying order has yet been entered by the court.